NREL/jade/docs/source/tutorial.rst

 this lock is held and the JADE process is terminated then no other node will be able to promote itself to submitter and jobs will be stuck.

-We plan to add code to detect this condition it in the future.
+We plan to add code to detect this condition in the future.
 If this occurs you can fix it manually by deleting the lock file and restarting jobs.
 This is safe if you know that no new jobs were submitted.
 It is unsafe if one or more jobs were submitted but not recorded.
 Restarting the jobs could result in the